In California, if the police are called on suspicion that even the smallest instance of domestic violence has occurred, someone is going to jail.

 However, being arrested for domestic violence will only be the beginning of your problems.

-If you are arrested for a domestic violence offense in California, not only can you be charged with a felony, the state can also take your children away and/or place a restraining order on you that will prevent you from returning to your own home, even if you are actually the victim.
+Your arrest may lead to a criminal charge, which will have a severe impact on your future, whether you are arrested for a felony or a misdemeanor.
+The state can even take your children away from you.
+Additionally, a restraining order may be placed on you, which may prevent you from returning home, even if you are actually the victim.

-This is why it is extremely important to contact an experienced California domestic violence defense lawyer as soon as you are released from jail.
-An experienced defense lawyer will take immediate steps to get the charge dismissed and/or to mitigate the possible consequences.
+This is why it is extremely important to contact an experienced domestic violence defense attorney as soon as you are released from jail in Orange County.

-California Penal Code 273.5, referred to as Domestic Violence or Corporal Injury to a Spouse, makes it a crime to willfully inflict injury on a person, such as a spouse or former spouse, a fiancé or fiancée, a current or former girlfriend or boyfriend, a cohabitant, or a person with whom you have a child.
+California Penal Code 273.5, referred to as Domestic Violence or Corporal Injury to a Spouse, makes it a crime to willfully inflict injury on an intimate partner, such as:

 - The victim suffered a traumatic condition

 A “traumatic condition” can include even minor injuries including a scratch, swelling, a black eye, severe laceration, or broken bone.

 A serious injury does not need to occur for charges to be filed.
 Moreover, the offense may be charged as a felony or misdemeanor (commonly known as a “wobbler”).

 Penal Code 243(e)(1): Domestic battery